The Great(est) Pumpkin Pie Recipe

 The Recipe is next!

-But remember, you can scroll past the recipe to learn a bunch more about my For Real Pumpkin Pie.
-Plus wine parings!!
+But remember, you can scroll past the recipe to learn a bunch more about The Great(est) Pumpkin Pie Recipe.
+Plus wine pairings!!
 The recipe is listed again at the end – so you don’t have to come all the way back up here!!
 Unless you want to 🙂

 Ingredients